Battle of Muktsar: History

-The 40 deserters with Mai Bhago returned to seek out Guru Gobind Singh ji, and joined him near Khidrāne Dee Dhāb preparing for battle against the Mughals.
+The 40 deserters with Mai Bhag Kaur returned to seek out Guru Gobind Singh ji, and joined him near Khidrāne Dee Dhāb preparing for battle against the Mughals.
 They fought the Mughals and died in the following battle.
 The guru, finding the dying Maha Singh on the battlefield after the battle, forgave him and his compatriots, tore up their letters of bedava, and blessed them for their service.
 The place was later renamed Muktsar, literally meaning The Pool of Liberation.
 Mai Bhago survived the battle and stayed on with Guru Gobind Singh ji as one of his bodyguards.
 The Mela Maghi is held at the holy city of Sri Muktsar Sahib every year in memory of the forty Sikh martyrs.